subhra2508/css/README.md

-# this repo contains all the css tricks ,code snippets and all
+# This Repo Contains All the CSS Tricks ,Code Snippets and All